Higher Education Accreditation Peer Reviewers

 Roles and Expectations

-- Work as a small team to evaluate one early childhood higher education program's self-study report per cycle.
+- Work as a small team to evaluate one early childhood associate, baccalaureate, or master's degree program's self-study report per cycle.

 - Interact with program faculty, students, administrators, and community members during a three-day site visit to the program in order to gather additional information.